So, you’ve finally gotten Apple to accept your app into the App Store. Congratulations!

 3) Write a bullet list of your app’s biggest features

 STEP 6.
-DESIGN THE PERFECT APP ICON
+OPTIMIZE FOR THE APP STORE BY DESIGNING THE PERFECT APP ICON

 You want your icon to stand out in the App Store since there are 1.5 million apps there, all competing for attention, downloads and sales!
 The best way to achieve this is by designing your app icon to be unique so that it grabs users’ attention immediately — but how?